Structure: Introduction → Methodology → Findings → Discussion → Recommendations → Conclusion

 Objective:

-financially sustainable canteen model to provide:
+Recommend a financially sustainable canteen model to provide:- Food/beverages

 (tea, snacks, samosas, pakoras, cold drinks, bakery items)